staticfuse/staticfuse/README.md

 You can customize the colors, add or remove pages, and edit template files.
 All theme customization should happen in the /demo folder.
 If you are familiar with WordPress, this is like a "child theme."

 Any changes you make in the main gatsby-theme-publisher folder will be overwritten by theme updates.

+### Logo

+To add your logo, add demo/src/images/site-logo.png.

+You will need to add a folder called images to the demo/src directory, and add your logo file inside with the name site-logo.png.
+You can make further modifications in the demo/src/components/Logo.js file.

 ### Customize Theme Colors